 - Draft your fellowship application and ask your host organization and many others to review it.

-- CDO is happy to review multiple drafts of your application materials (we’re open all summer and will block time specifically for this purpose prior to fellowship deadlines in Fall).
+- CDO is happy to review drafts of your application materials (we’re open all summer and will block time specifically for this purpose prior to fellowship deadlines in Fall).

 - Start working on additional application components: review commitment letter requirements for the host organization and find out whether you will have a role in drafting it.
 Edit you writing sample, resume, etc.